Overview of the hydroserverpy.api

 new_observations['timestamp'] = pd.to_datetime(new_observations['timestamp'])

-# Upload the Observations to HydroServer
+# Upload the observations to HydroServer

 datastream.load_observations(new_observations)